ebertolazzi/G1fitting/README.md

 - GeneralizedFresnelCS
 - pointsOnClothoid

-are available in the `G1fitting` directoty.
+are available in the `G1fitting` directory.

+**Additional mex**

+The mex implementation of the script:

+- intersectClothoid
+- TriTriOverlap

+are added to the library.
+The first compute all the intersections between two clothoids.
+The second check if two triangles (planar) overlap (used in the intersection computation).

 **Authors:**